Woman who helped craft Meghan Markle's wedding dress believes Duchess' misjudged the role '' of being a royal | ExBulletin

 Woman who helped craft Meghan Markle’s wedding dress believes Duchess’ misjudged the role ” of being a royal

-- Savage believes Kate Middleton had “a lot of time to adjust” while Markle “dived headfirst.”
+Savage said Kate Middleton had “plenty of time to adjust” while Markle “dived headfirst”.

+“The royal family has broken people before,” Savage said, later adding, “It practically broke Diana.”

+Fast forward almost three years, and Markle and Prince Harry have since taken a step back from the royal family to forge their own path in California with their 20 month old son Archie.

 It is a gesture that surprised many.
-But Savage told Insider that she believes the former actress was not sufficiently prepared for the pressure that comes with being a royal.
+But Savage told Insider she believed the former actress was not sufficiently prepared for the pressure that comes with being a royal.

 “I think she misjudged the role,” Savage said.
 “The royals have broken people up before.
-Kate has had a lot of time to adjust and adjust to it, they’ve given her time.
-So Meghan kind of dove in head first.”
+Kate had a lot of time to adjust and adjust to it.
+They gave her time, as Meghan kind of took the plunge.

-While Middleton and Prince William dated for eight years Ahead of their wedding in 2011, Markle and Prince Harry announced their engagement just a year after publicly confirming their relationship.
+While Kate Middleton and Prince William dated for eight years ahead of their wedding in 2011, Markle and Harry announced their engagement just a year after publicly confirming their relationship.

 Read more: Designers of Princess Diana’s iconic wedding dress argue over historic sketches of her in court

-Savage doesn’t think Markle was prepared for all the “rules and regulations” that are demanded of a British royal.
+Savage said she didn’t think Markle was prepared for all the “rules and regulations” demanded of a British royal.

 Representatives for the Duke and Duchess of Sussex did not immediately respond to Insider’s request for comment.

-Harry recently blamed the media for pushing a “False story” about his relationship with Markle.
+Harry recently said that the media had pushed a “false story” about his relationship with Markle.

 “My story was told in a way, my wife’s story was told in a way, and then our union triggered something that made the telling of this story very different,” he said.
 Fast company in an interview published on Friday.